-The impact that risks may have on financial statements is considered in updating the Risk Map, regardless of the type of risk.
+The impact that risks may have on financial statements is considered in updating the Group's Consolidated Risk Map, regardless of the type of risk.
 Meliá Hotels International Group has classified the risks identified in the following fields:

 - Global Risks.

 - Financial Risks.

 - Business Risks.

 - Operational Risks.

 - Compliance Risks.

 - Information Risks.

 - The governing body within the company that supervises the process.